Louisville vs. Texas College Basketball Predictions & Picks - November 19

 Louisville Performance Insights

-- On the glass, the Cardinals were 288th in college basketball in rebounds (29.8 per game) last year.
+- On the boards, the Cardinals were 288th in college basketball in rebounds (29.8 per game) last season.
 They were 164th in rebounds conceded (30.9 per game).

 - Last season, Louisville was -2-worst in the country in assists at 9.3 per game.